Birdchain/whitepaper-business/README.md

 David is a thought leader and has spoken at many venues such as MIT, TEDx, Consensus, Blockchain 100X and Singularity University.
 He is an expert on Blockchain, Artificial Intelligence, Cybersecurity, and Edge Computing.

 # Birdchain.
 The app that rewards

 Birdchain is a decentralized app that will help people to make a passive income, while offering cheaper and better services to businesses.
 All the features and the demand for them are based on our work experience, insights, and knowledge.

 The first version for commercial consumption will be complete in 6 months.
-After the ICO, it will receive money transfers and will be capable of earning income for the app holder.
+After the ICO, it will receive token transfers and will be capable of earning income for the app holder.
 Our contributors can test the version first.
 We will consider their feedback and will improve our app and tune it in line with the recommendation for the perfect launching.

 The first version of the application will hold an interface, enabling communication with friends and family, and a possibility to earn BIRD tokens.

-All methods of token earning via Birdchain aoo will be based on the volunteering principle.
+All methods of token earning via Birdchain app will be based on the volunteering principle.
 App users can personally choose the means and amount of possible earnings.

 We will officially present the app at the Mobile World Congress in Barcelona in 2019.

 # Raising value of the token

 Our goal is to create a strong token that would be useful for our contributors and could circulate in the world easily.
 We believe circulation and spread of the token is the key to its value.
 The more people and companies that use our token, the more it would be used, the stronger it will be.
 Here are key points that make BIRD token stand out:
 1. **Low initial cost**.
 During the ICO, the BIRD will be sold at the lowest price to create a higher incentive for contributors.
 2. **Token flexibility**.
 When the BIRD value and demand increases, it can be fragmented into 18 decimals to serve market needs.